 1. Connect your USB flash drive and open Rufus.
 Next, click on the “Select” button and choose the Linux Mint Cinnamon ISO image.
 Now, just click on “Start”.
 You will get a few prompts so click on “Yes” and “OK” to continue the flashing process.

-3. Next, restart your PC and press the boot key continuously to boot into the BIOS.
+3. Next, restart your PC and press the boot key continuously to boot into the UEFI/BIOS menu.
 If you don’t know the boot key of your PC then you can find it from the below table.

-4. Once you have entered the BIOS, move to the “Boot” tab, and select “UEFI” from the Boot List Option.
+4. Once you have entered the BIOS, move to the “Boot” tab and select “UEFI” from the Boot List Option.
+If this option is not available then don’t worry, move to the next step.

 5. After that, move to the “Security” tab and disable “Secure Boot”.
 Keep in mind, every BIOS has its own interface so the menu placement might differ from one PC to another.
-Nevertheless, look for “UEFI” and “Secure Boot” under Security, Boot, or System Configuration tabs and makes the changes accordingly.
+Nevertheless, look for “UEFI” and “Secure Boot” under Security, Boot, or System Configuration tabs and make the changes accordingly.
+Keep in mind, disabling Secure Boot is mandatory.

 6. Finally, move to the “Exit” tab and choose “Exit Save Changes“.
 Immediately, after that, start pressing the boot key again.
 You will be asked to choose your boot device.
 Select the “USB drive” and hit enter.